f5devcentral/aws-deployments/README.md

 -standalone-per-zone (big-ips in multiple availability zones, fronted by a gtm in each AZ, application hosts in each AZ, and a host in the external subnet for traffic generation)<br>
 -cluster-per-zone (big-ip clusters in multiple availability zones, fronted by gtm in each AZ, application hosts in each AZ, and a host in the external subnet for traffic generation)<br>

+For more information, see the PDF in /docs.

 #### Support

 This code is provided as is and should be used as a reference only.
 It is not provided as a production-ready tool and F5 support will not field requests for this work.